 - Please see recipe card at bottom of page for exact measurements and instructions!

-How to make the perfect brownies
+How to Make the Perfect Brownies

 These chocolatey brownies are made in one-bowl and take less that 10 minutes to mix up.
 A simple brownie recipe that even beginner bakers can make.
+Recipe card and instructions at bottom of page.

-- Preheat oven to 350F.
-Line a 9" X 9" metal baking pan with parchment paper or aluminum foil.
+- Preheat oven to 350°F. Line a 9" X 9" metal baking pan with parchment paper or aluminum foil.
 Melt butter on the stove-top or in the microwave in 20 second intervals.
 Set butter aside to slightly cool.

 - Whisk together melted butter, sugar and vanilla.
 Whisk in eggs, mixing until fully incorporated.
 Tip: Be sure butter mixture is not too hot before whisking in the eggs, otherwise you risk cooking the eggs.